 Whales are large, intelligent, aquatic mammals.
 They breathe air through blowholes into lungs, unlike fish who breathe using gills.
 Whales have sleek, streamlined bodies that move easily through the water.
 They are the only mammals, other than manatees (seacows) and dolphins, that live their entire lives in the water, and the only mammals that have adapted to life in the open oceans.
 Whales live in all of the world’s oceans, though their specific range varies by species.

 All whales are either Baleen or Toothed.
 Baleen whales have a filtering system that is built into their lower jaw area.
 They can graze through the water at low speeds and take in plenty of water and food.
 The water is removed from it and they swallow the food.
 They can graze through the water at low speeds and take in plenty of water and food.
 The water is removed from it and they swallow the food.
 Toothed Whales too swallow whole.
 However, they use their teeth to tear of pieces of very large prey.
+If you wanted to see some whales san diego whale watching is a great opportunity too.

 They can only consume what is small enough for them to easily swallow, several kind of fish, like tuna, cod and salmon among others and some small mammals like seals..
 There are rows of plates in their jaws that work like teeth though so they can still be a threat if necessary.